Vysares/NanoSAM2/README.md

 # NanoSAM2
-This is the repository for all NanoSAM software, including:
+This is the repository for all NanoSAM software, including teensy software, ground interface software, and EDAC testing software
-1. Teensy software
-2. Ground interface software